jaschalittle/Chomp/wheel/README.txt

 ********Wheel Configuration Notes********

 The robot is using elevon mixing, which outputs on Ch1 and Ch2.
 Ch1 control the port wheel modules, and Ch2 controls the starboard side.

-Wheel modules 3 and 4 are rotated 180 degrees, so their commands must be inverted.
-Command inversion is handled in the roboteqs.
+All wheel modules should rotate clockwise as viewed from the wheel side, with a positive (greater than 1.5ms pulse).
+Therefore, one side of the robot should be inverted, if we want to use the same sense on both RC channels.

 Futaba setup:
   Elevon mixing: